 I’ll find out in editing and will probably cut it, even though it’s a behind-the-scenes moment the RXO was made for.
 And, I’m fully engaged in what that form factor can do.

 While it looks like an action camera, it’s really a miniaturized version of Sony’s bigger RX100 V. The image and video quality look like they’re from a much more advanced camera.
-Order yours in a bundle from Amazon for $698. for
+Order for

 Also published on Medium.…